andrewtarry/andrewtarry.github.io/_posts/2022-04-20-terraform-eks-alb-setup.md

 This module will add an iam policy to the cluster to allow the creation of load balancers.
 Remember the `namespace_service_accounts` line, it is assuming you are going to create a service account in the `kube-system` namespace called `aws-load-balancer-controller`.
 Thats the default location that is used in the documentation.
 If you need to use a different namespace or service account name then thats fine but remember to update this module.

-Fist we need to configure kubernetes and the service account.
+First we need to configure kubernetes and the service account.
 This service account won't do anything to start with but we need to get it ready for the controller.

 ```terraform
 provider "kubernetes" {